Jon-Richards/VHL-Menu-Exercise/README.md

 ## Running The Project

-> Using the NPM package will server the page using http, allowing the use of
+> Using the NPM package will serve the page using http, allowing the use of
 > auditing tools like Chrome's Lighthouse.

+### Prerequisites
+* Any version of Node from 2019 or newer.

+### Setup
 * Clone this repository to your computer.
 * `$ npm install`
 * `$ npm start`